Skip to main content

 Starting the bonding process

-Once your mixing area is up and running, your guinea pigs are ready to enter.
-Place them in at the same time and allow them to explore their new surroundings and approach each other in their own time.
-Guinea pigs will often show signs of bonding or aggression fairly quickly.
+Place your guinea pigs in at the same time.
+You should also allow them to explore their new surroundings, and approach each other, in their own time.

 Signs your guinea pigs may accept each other